 If you receive no output, it means that swap space has not been added.
 You can confirm this by using the free -h command.

-A good rule of thumb is to allocate swap space equal to the amount of RAM you have or double it if you have sufficient storage.
+A common rule of thumb is to allocate swap space equal to your RAM, or double it if you have disk space to spare.

 sudo fallocate -l 1G /swapfile